agungkris15/agungkris15/README.md

 - 👋 Hi, I’m @agungkris15
-- 👀 I’m interested in Front End Web Developtment
+- 👀 I’m interested in QA Engineer and Front End Web Developtment
 - 🌱 I’m currently learning React jS
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me